YoshiHK/Rhythm-Game-Assistant/Phase 5 - Productionization/offline_retrain/README.md

-## Phase 5 — Offline Retrain & Model Ops
+## Phase 5 — Offline Retrain & Model Ops Layer

 This layer defines how the system **learns from curated data** during Phase 5 (Productionization).